saramgsilva/NotificationHubs/README.md

 ## :white_medium_square: What is this?

-The sample provided has the goal to help developers implement Push Notification in mobile applications, more specific in Windows and Xamarin applications.
-The sample support the two main ways to manage devices in Notification Hubs:
+The sample provided has the goal to help developers implement Push Notification in mobile applications and this sample supports the two main ways to manage devices in Notification Hubs:

 * Case 1 - Devices register directly in Notification Hubs
 * Case 2 - Devices register in Notification Hubs through backend

-This demos does not support:

-> Android Native apps

-> IOS Native Apps ( :warning: IOS Native is only supported for the Case 1)

-> Cordova apps

-:warning: Is possible to read about it in the article [MSDN Magazine - Push Notifications to Cordova Apps with Microsoft Azure](http://msdn.microsoft.com/en-us/magazine/dn879353.aspx) by [Glenn Gailey](http://msdn.microsoft.com/en-us/magazine/dn879353.aspx).

 :white_medium_square: Requirements